bucharest-gold/apiman-admin-client/README.md

 `./build/publish-docs.sh`.
 This script will generate the documentation, then clone this repository into a temporary directory, checkout the `gh-pages` branch and update it with the newly generated documentation.

-## Development & Testing

-To run the tests, you'll need to have docker installed and a Apiman server running using the Apiman docker image.
-Just run`./build/start-server.sh`.
-This script will download and start the docker image.

-Then just run the tests.

-    make test

-To stop the server, run `./build/stop-server.sh`.

 [1]: http://www.apiman.io/latest/api-manager-restdocs.html